Apalachicola surprised and delighted me: There was much more to this town that I had expected.

 St. George Island lends itself to bicycles.
 There is a separate paved bike path along the main road and when you get to the state park, bikes can continue the five miles to the end of the island where cars are not allowed.
 It looked like riding would provide splendid views, but, be aware, these trails offer no shade.

-Accommodations in Apalachicola and St. George Island
+Hotels in Apalachicola and St. George Island

 We liked the Victorian Gibson Inn, built in 1907 and beautifully restored.
 The big two-story Gibson Inn is the first thing you see in Apalachicola as you come over the causeway and its lobby has a popular restaurant and bar.
 (Be aware: You’ll be taking stairs; there are no wheelchair-accessible rooms.)